Mike Del Grande: Ontario College of Teachers proceedings

+Anti-abortion motion

-On March 21, 2024, Del Grande introduced a motion to fly the International Pro-Life flag at all TCDSB schools during the month of May.
-The motion also proposed that TCDSB staff and students should be encouraged to attend the annual National March for Life, as well as that staff and students who cannot attend the march must be taught about the Catholic Church's teachings on abortion while the march takes place.
-The motion was supported by the Campaign Life Coalition.
-It was defeated by a vote of 8 to 2.
+On March 21, 2024, Del Grande introduced a motion to fly the International Pro-Life flag at all TCDSB schools during May.
+The motion also proposed encouraging TCDSB staff and students to attend the annual National March for Life and teaching students who did not attend the march about the Catholic Church's teachings on abortion.

+The proposal was supported by the Campaign Life Coalition.
+The board defeated the motion by a vote of 8–2.